How To Fix IRQL_NOT_LESS_OR_EQUAL in Windows 8.1 (Part 2)

 A Clean Install Of Windows

-If you don’t have a system restore image to restore than do a clean install of Windows 8.
-You can learn more about How To install Windows 8 (the setup for Widows 8.1 should be almost completely identical in case you want to install Windows 8.1 directly).
+If you don’t have a system restore the image to restore then do a clean install of Windows 8.
+You can learn more about How To install Windows 8 (the setup for Windows 8.1 should be almost completely identical in case you want to install Windows 8.1 directly).

 Once Windows 8 is installed you should install Windows updates, disable antivirus software, and disable device drivers before upgrading to Windows 8.1

 If you follow all of these steps, you should be able to fix the IRQL_NOT_LESS_OR_EQUAL error for sure.

 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.

 I always recommend to my readers to regularly use a trusted registry cleaner and optimizer such as WinThruster or CCleaner.
 Many problems that you encounter can be attributed to a corrupt and bloated registry.